theochem/horton/doc/tut_part.rst

-    When a post Hartree-Fock level is used in Gaussian 03/09 (MP2, MP3, CC or CI), one must add the keyword ``Density=current`` to the commands in the input file.
+    When a post Hartree-Fock level is used in Gaussian 03/09 (MP2, MP3, CC or CI), one must add the keyword ``Density=current`` to the commands in the Gaussian input file.
 This is needed to have the corresponding density matrix in the formatted checkpoint file.
 When such a post HF density matrix is present, Horton will load that density matrix instead of the SCF density matrix.
 Also note that for some levels of theory, no 1RDM is constructed, including MP4, MP5, ZINDO and QCISD(T).

 ``horton-cpart.py`` -- AIM analysis based on a cube file